History Major

 Main library

 Our program focuses on research.
-Beyond our required small research seminars (HIST 200 and 498), you will have the opportunity to work with faculty in their research program or even complete independent research projects and even have them published in our student-run Undergraduate History Journal at Illinois.
+Beyond our required small research seminars, you can also work with faculty in their research program or even complete independent research projects and have them published in our student-run Undergraduate History Journal at Illinois.

 Since every place has history, there will be no shortage of study abroad programs that you can choose from while more being added each year.
 Or if you are looking for something more local, we will help you find local jobs and internship on campus with the help of the LAS Career Services located in Gregory Hall Room 105.